Praveen1034/Vehicle-Counting-System/README.md

 **Objective:**
 The main objective of this project is to develop an efficient vehicle counting system for traffic monitoring and management.
 The system employs background subtraction, image processing techniques, and contour detection to identify vehicles in a video stream.
 By establishing a counting line, the system tracks vehicles crossing the line, updating the count dynamically.

-**Key Features:**
-Real-time vehicle counting in a video stream.
-Implementation of background subtraction using OpenCV.
-Integration of image processing techniques for enhanced vehicle detection.
-Contour detection for identifying and tracking vehicles.
-Dynamic display of the vehicle count on the video feed.